garrett928/collective-homelab-stacks/architecture-solutions.md

 ---

-## Specialized Implementation Plan for Current Applications
+## Updated Specialized Implementation Plan for Current Applications

-Based on your existing services and storage constraints, here's a detailed implementation plan for Option 3B with hybrid storage:
+Based on your feedback about resilient node architecture and resource optimization, here's the revised implementation plan for Option 3B:

 ### Storage Strategy by Application